Albany diocese keeps problem priests on the

 As for the settlements, Doyle declined to provide actual figures, but said cases have typically settled for

 between $50,000 to $150,000 each.
-The money has come from the diocese's insurance coverage and
+The money has come from the diocese's insurance coverage and is based on counseling costs determined to be needed for the victim.

 The diocese released the information after reports of bishops keeping cases of sexual misconduct by

-priests secret, and as dioceses nationwide are reviewing their policies and turning cases over to local
+priests secret, and as dioceses nationwide are reviewing their policies and turning cases over to local prosecutors.

 Hubbard said he reviewed the personnel records of the diocese's 200 priests and determined the